The Home Energy Assistance Program (HEAP) is a federally funded program designed to help eligible Ohioans stay warm during the winter months.

-Geauga County residents may apply for the Winter Crisis Program at Geauga County Job and Family Services, 12480 Ravenwood Drive in Chardon now through March 31, 2020.
-Application for assistance is by appointment only.
+Geauga County residents may apply for the Winter Crisis Program through Geauga County Job and Family Services, 12480 Ravenwood Drive in Chardon until March 31, 2021.
+Application for assistance is by telephone interview by appointment only.

-Individuals interested in receiving Winter Crisis assistance must have a face to face interview and must bring the following items to their appointment:
+Individuals interested in receiving Winter Crisis assistance must complete a telephone interview and provide the following items to complete the eligibility determination:

 -proof of income

 -copies of their most recent energy bills

 -list of all household members with social security numbers and birth dates

 -proof of U.S. citizenship/legal residency for all household members